-A study of the organization and analysis of data including the normal, binomial, chi square and t distributions; estimating population parameters; hypothesis testing; random sampling; central limit theorem; and simple linear regression and correlation.
+(3 credit hours) A study of the organization and analysis of data including the normal, binomial, chi square and t distributions; estimating population parameters; hypothesis testing; random sampling; central limit theorem; and simple linear regression and correlation.
 A term project using technology for analysis and testing of data collected from real life is a required component of the course.

-Prerequisites: ACT math score 23 or SAT math score 540 and 4 years of high school math, including 2 years of algebra with at least B's.
+Prerequisite(s): ACT math score of 23, or SAT math score 540, or Accuplacer Advanced Algebra and Functions score of 260, and four years of high school math, including two years of algebra with at least Bs.
 Not having prerequisite requires the student to successfully complete MAT 110 Quantitative Reasoning for Mathematical Problem Solving or MAT 111 College Algebra with a grade of Cor better.